 "That was prior to all the other cruise lines bringing their ships back into the Caribbean in the summer," Muskat said.
 "Shortly after we announced it, the Caribbean became oversaturated with inventory, and pricing is not where any of us want it to be."

 So the Divina is being withdrawn for the summer months, although Muscat said it would still being marketed to North Americans while in Europe and will return to the U.S. in the fall of 2015.

 Patrick Scholes, an analyst with the SunTrust Robinson Humphrey brokerage firm in Atlanta, said all these moves bode well for better pricing in the Caribbean.

 "It sounds like capacity, at least for the first half of next year, will be down simply because the ships are moving to Asia and Europe," Scholes said.
 "So that will be a positive."
-Mixing it up

 But not every cruise line is pulling down its Caribbean capacity.
 At Princess Cruises, the new 3,560-passenger Regal Princess replaces the 3,082-passenger Crown Princess as one of five ships sailing the Caribbean this winter.

 Because it is also offering more short cruises, Princess will offer 204 departures on 16 itineraries in 2014-15, up from 160 departures on 14 itineraries this year.

 Carnival Cruise Lines, by far the biggest player in the Caribbean with 1,600 annual departures, is set to reduce its capacity in the region slightly this year when the 2,124-passenger Carnival Legend moves to Australia full time in September.

 Carnival also hopes to prompt new demand for its Caribbean cruises by varying its itineraries and cruise lengths and making other changes to keep things fresh and interesting.